zubeydesisman/html-fundamentals-text-formatting-lab-seattle-web-102819/README.md

 First, let's get started by typing `Hello World` inside the `body` tags.
-With some content written, we can start up `httpserver` (or open `index.html` in the browser) and check out what we have.
-You should see the text 'Hello World' displayed on the page.
+With some content written, we can start up `httpserver` (or open `index.html` in the browser) and [check out what we have][pages-in-learn-ide].
+If you open a web tab that points to this You should see the text 'Hello World' displayed on the page.

 Cool, we've got text on the page!
 Head back to the text editor, and in `index.html`, hit `return` twice so you're two lines below `Hello World`.
 Here, type `Hello Moon`.
+Return to "viewing" browser tab and refresh.
 Great, but very plain.
 In order to actually _format_ text, we will need to wrap our text in HTML tags.
 First, we'll start with formatting _paragraphs_

+## Learn The Most Common Text Formatting Tags

-#### `p`
+### `p`

 On the same line as `Hello World`, right before, add `<p>`, and immediately following, `</p>`.
 If you do the same for `Hello Moon`, then refresh your web